scriptPilot/app-framework/DOCUMENTATION.md

 - `this.$root.db(...)` - Shortlink to `window.firebase.database().ref(...)`
 - `this.$root.store(...)` - Shortlink to `window.firebase.storage().ref(...)`

-To test your Firebase rules in development, you have the chance to configure a second Firebase project:
+To test your Firebase rules in development, you have the chance to configure a devFirebase project:

 ```
 devFirebase: {